Black Diamond Treeline Rain Shell

 $130, 10 oz. (men’s medium)

 High-performance rain jackets for the backcountry cost real money.
 Cheap rain shells often compromise on quality.
 Through a rainy, three-day, August backpacking trip in the Wind River Range, including hiking nine miles in wind-driven rain and temps in the 40s Fahrenheit on our last day, this lightweight jacket kept my 20-year-old son dry.
 If you want a rain shell that delivers good quality at a price that leaves you gas money to reach the trailhead, the Treeline warrants a close look.

-I also wore this shell while hiking on cool, breezy mornings on a four-day, roughly 45-mile September backpacking trip in Yosemite (although we got no rain).
+My 19-year-old daughter also wore the women’s Treeline for six days trekking Iceland’s 33-mile/54k Laugavegur Trail and 15.5-mile/25k Fimmvörðuháls Trail, where we had cool temps, wind and rain on most days.
+And I wore this shell while hiking on cool, breezy mornings on a four-day, roughly 45-mile September backpacking trip in Yosemite (although we got no rain).

 Featuring the brand’s proprietary, 2.5-layer BD.dry waterproof-breathable and windproof solution and fully seam-sealed fabric with a PFC-free DWR (durable, water-repellent treatment) the Treeline carries ratings of waterproof to 10,000mm and 10,000g/m2/24 hours for breathability—common among rain shell’s made for hikers and backpackers and striking a balance between repelling even severe rain and allowing some moisture from your body to escape.
 Wearing it walking around town in rain, I noticed it got a bit clammy inside, but it didn’t wet through.
 As my son experienced in the Winds, in mountains, moderate to cool temps often negate the need for high breathability or ventilation.